 Snowdrift Cider Co. & Union Hill Cider Co., East Wenatchee

 The hot, dry summers of East Wenatchee help to cultivate an unusually large number of apple varieties in Snowdrift’s orchard, including lesser-known types like Dabinett, Frequin Rouge, and Foxwhelp.
-That gives Snowdrift the flexibility to experiment with creative flavor combinations for its small-batch artisan beverages.
+That gives Snowdrift the flexibility to experiment with creative flavor combinations for its small-batch ciders.
+The cidery’s popular Cliffbreaks blend is a golden English cider with a rich, bittersweet flavor.
+Check their website for tasting room hours.

 At Union Cill Cider Co., growing apples has been a family affair for more than 50 years.
 Sit on the patio at their scenic tasting room (which is kid and dog-friendly!) and enjoy gorgeous views while you sip cider made with apples from their orchards.
 Their menu features local beers as well as light bites.